iliesarpe/ALDENTE/README.md

 ```
 ## CONTAINER
 We now provide also a practical container that can be build trough [Apptainer](https://apptainer.org/) to avoid issues when building the code.

-To build the image just make sure that you have installer Apptainer and that it is properly working then run the following commands.
+To build the image just make sure that you have installed Apptainer on your system and that it is properly working, then simply run the following commands.

 ```
 # Build the base image of the OS